dotnet/docs/docs/core/porting/winforms-breaking-changes.md

 description: Lists the breaking changes from .NET Framework to .NET Core for Windows Forms apps. ms.date: 11/27/2019
 ---
-# Breaking changes from .NET Framework to .NET Core for Windows Forms
+# Breaking changes in Windows Forms (.NET Framework to .NET Core)

 WPF and Windows Forms support were added to .NET Core in version 3.0.
 If you're migrating a Windows Forms or Windows Presentation Foundation app from .NET Framework to .NET Core, the breaking changes listed in this article may affect your app.